 Harsh exfoliation can worsen your acne.
 It is best to use gentle acids when exfoliating your skin to remove blackheads.
 Although blackheads won’t be removed immediately, regular sessions will help remove the clog.
 Eventually, it could move your blackheads.

-Another way to exfoliate the skin gently is to use a face brush .
+Another way to exfoliate the skin gently is to use a .
 Sonic Facial Brushes are a great solution for many beauty issues!
 These are gentle on the skin and won’t irritate it or over-exfoliate it.
 These will also help remove the dead skin cells.

 Another way to help unplug your pores is to use Retinoids .
 There are topical skin care products that contain retinoids.